NorthStarUAS/ImageAnalysis/scripts/README.md

   matches.
 Type 'd' to delete (from matches_direct) and any other key to skip.
 Type 'q' to quit and delete the marked matches.

-  After this you will want to rerun the 4a-groups.py, then 5a-sba2.py script to reoptimize the fit.
+  After this you will want to rerun the 4a-optimize --refine script again.

-  ## 5c-colocated-feats.py
+  ## 4c-colocated-feats.py

   When the vectors from a feature back to the corresponding images are nearly colinear, this can lead to stability and solver issues.
 Very